-At present there are ongoing initiatives in Lao PDR, Kenya, and Malawi.
+At present there are ongoing initiatives in Indonesia, Lao PDR, Kenya, and Malawi.

 The Government of Lao PDR recently opened 600,000 hectares of degraded rural lands for reforestation under tree plantation investments, an amount greater than all existing tree plantation investment areas in Laos combined.
 While this represents a rural development opportunity given the growth in timber export markets and presence of global forestry companies already operating in the country, policies and regulations requiring environmental and social due diligence have been unevenly applied, which has put responsible investors at a disadvantage.
 Additionally, rural peoples relying on many of these areas for shifting agricultural purposes lack secure tenure rights.
 Responsible private sector actors, along with development partners and civil society representatives, share a common interest in achieving a coherent policy framework to safeguard rural communities and privilege responsible investment over business-as-usual operations.